Kiran7007/Interview-Preparation/java/java-core.md

 ### Answer

-- **Deep explanation:** Java serialization uses reflection and creates many temporary objects → GC pressure + CPU.
+- **In plain words:** Java serialization uses reflection and creates many temporary objects → GC pressure + CPU.
 Android IPC favors Parcelable (code-generated with @Parcelize in Kotlin) or structured formats.
-- **Trade-offs:** Serializable is convenient for pure JVM server code; on Android it’s a common performance footgun.
+- **What to watch for:** Serializable is convenient for pure JVM server code; on Android it’s a common performance footgun.
-- **Real-world example:** Passing large lists between activities—use ViewModel + repository, not giant serialized blobs.
+- **Example:** Passing large lists between activities—use ViewModel + repository, not giant serialized blobs.

 ### Key takeaway